-Imagine you’ve just released a new print-on-demand product: a sweatshirt featuring a Canadian maple leaf design.
+Imagine you’ve just released a new print-on-demand product: a custom sweatshirt featuring a Canadian maple leaf design.
 You could email your entire list to tell them about this new product, but it would be far more effective to target a specific type of person who might be interested in the design.
 Segmentation allows you to do just that:

 - You could add a filter to only send emails to customers from Canada

 - You might want to only send the email to people who have previously purchased sweatshirts